-Kyle D. Warren, MA Ed.
+Kyle D. Warren, PhD, MAE

-Vice Dean – Administration and Student Services
+Senior Vice Dean – Administration and Student Services

-During the historic consolidation, Dean Warren led a team of nearly 45 administrators from all parts of the university to ensure that processes related to admissions, financial aid, registrar, bursar, and other student-related functions operated efficiently.
+During the historic consolidation, Dr. Warren led a team of nearly 45 administrators from all parts of the university to ensure that processes related to admissions, financial aid, registrar, bursar, and other student-related functions operated efficiently.

 He also has helped oversee the Rutgers school’s emergence as one of the nation’s most diverse nursing programs, with fully 49 percent of undergraduate students and 47 percent of graduate students belonging to minority groups.

 Dr. Warren is an adjunct associate professor at the School of Nursing and was previously an adjunct professor of education within the doctor of education (Ed.D.) program at Saint Peter’s University’s School of Education.

 Previously, he served in roles within residence life and as Assistant Dean of Students at Seton Hall University on the leadership team of the Office of the Dean of Students & Community Development.
 There, he oversaw the operational aspects of the office and the student development functions of the campus, including student developmental programming, University Center operations, university scheduling and events, and commuter student affairs.